Stealth Firewall

 Windows firewall only supports allow/block at the rule level - that's the full set.

-• By Application - rules grouped by the program path they apply to
+• By Application - rules grouped by executable so you can audit everything tied to a specific program

-• Profiles - Domain / Private / Public network profile state
+• Profiles - Domain, Private, and Public profile defaults and on/off state

 Filtering & Search